In uncertain times, and given the risk of job security in tech, what are your views on passive income modes or side hustles such as writing a blog?

 For context, my YouTube channel made $9K in 2022, after I spent 2 years working on it, around 10 hours/week: https://youtu.be/KY-L6CoMDEw

 "Passive" income as most financial influencers will pitch it is largely a clickbait scam.
-If there's truly a meaningful passive income opportunity that also has a low startup cost (both in terms of time and money), it will get "mined out" almost instantly by everyone wanting free money.
+If there's truly a meaningful passive income opportunity that also has a low startup cost (both in terms of time and money), it will get mined out almost instantly by everyone wanting free money.

-The only real passive income I can vouch for is putting your money into a high-interest savings account that is FDIC-insured.
+The only real passive income I can responsibly vouch for is putting your money into a high-interest savings account that is FDIC-insured.
 In the US, that means you're getting 3.5% to 4% yearly return in the current economic climate.
 However, given that you work for Grab, I imagine that you're likely not in the US. 😅

 In order to generate real passive income, you need to invest a ton of time upfront first.
 Here are the ones I have, one of which you alluded to in your post: